• Skip to primary navigation

 How do you make sure that the caramel corn is crisp?

-The secret to a crispy caramel corn is baking it in a very low oven and stirring it a several times during baking.
+The secret to a crispy caramel corn is baking it in a very low oven and stirring it several times during baking.
 In the oven, the caramel stays melted and thin, allowing it to coat each of the pieces of popcorn and peanuts when it is stirred.
 The heat from the oven also crisps up the popcorn.

 Why does the caramel corn get sticky?